lley154/littercoin/README.md

 # Littercoin Open Source Repository
+## Problem statement
+Litter and plastic pollution are global problems.
+Crowdsourcing data can help fix this, but data collection tools, visualisations and incentives remain significantly underdeveloped
+## The Solution
+Littercoin is the first token rewarded for doing citizen science by simply walking around with a smart phone and start collecting information about your local environmental surroundings.
 ## Getting Started
+To setup your own incentized token economy, you can follow the steps below and use this as  a template.
 #### Nami Wallet Setup
 #### Demeter Setup
 #### Determine your PKH & UTXO